 The yield-to-maturity (YTM) figure shown here is calculated on a monthly basis.
 It shows the weighted average long term total yield of all the instruments held by the fund, assuming that all coupon payments are made - and reinvested at the same rate as the bond's current yield - and all principal payments are made.
 The figure is expressed as an annual rate.

 The yield-to-worst (YTW) figure shown here is calculated on a monthly basis.
-This is a measure of the lowest potential The year-bornois (YTTY) have shown be is calculated on a monthly deals.
-This is a measure on the towers poetime weighted average yield of the instruments held in the fund.
-This metric can be used to evaluate the work-case scenario for yield at the earliest allowable retirement date of the bonds held.
+This is a measure of the lowest potential weighted average yield of the instruments held in the fund.
+This metric can be used to evaluate the worst-case scenario for yield at the earliest allowable retirement date of the bonds held.
 This figure will be less than the YTM given the shortened investment horizon.
 The figure is expressed as an annual rate.